The "Houston Hustle" vs. Your Health: Why Executives Need to Rethink the 8-Hour Sit

 You cannot "out-stretch" a sedentary 50-hour work week with an hour at the gym.
 The antidote to sitting is frequent, micro-doses of movement and better environmental design.

-I help clients implement these strategies through my Restorative Fitness Program.
+I help clients implement these strategies through my Total Body Restorative Blueprint .
 Here is a simplified framework to restructure your workday.

 The "Anti-Chair" Toolkit (The Big Three)